 We are so excited to feature one of our Creative Team Members here at I Heart Faces, Jennifer Tonetti-Spellman, as this month’s Guest Photographer Judge!
-Jennifer is a lifestyle photographer and owner of JellyBean Pictures living in Westchester, New York and when asked to describe herself and her business, she replied “I am a die-hard natural light lifestyle/documenter of children.
+Jennifer is a lifestyle photographer living in Westchester, New York and when asked to describe herself and her business, she replied “I am a die-hard natural light lifestyle/documenter of children.
 No props, no staging, just photographing children organically in their homes and local parks that they frequent often that memories are made in.
 I try to keep my sessions as casual and ‘real’ as possible.”

 We are thrilled that Jennifer will be joining us as a speaker at our I Heart Faces Photography Conference for Women in October!
 Enjoy learning more about her in today’s interview…